The author is an engineer by profession and a lover of food. In his free time, he likes to tinker around in the kitchen.

-If you have not been successful in getting a good folded omelet (or omelette), here is a quick and easy guide on how to do it.
+If you have not been successful in getting a well-folded omelet here is a quick and easy guide on how to do it.

-I saw this done at the hotel where I stayed and asked the chef if he could share the recipe.
+I saw this done at the hotel where I stayed and asked the chef to share the recipe.
 He was surprised that I asked.
 To him, this is a simple recipe and technique.
 Anyway, he agreed, so here it is.

-If you worry about egg yolk and health disease and was wondering if you should use egg white and not egg yolk, do not worry too much.
-Just enjoy the full flavored omelet and while you are enjoying the meal, read this article on egg yolk and cholesterol.
-It will make you feel better!
+If you worry about egg yolk and health disease and were wondering if you should use egg white and not egg yolk, do not worry too much.
+Just enjoy the full-flavored omelet.
+You can read this article on egg yolk and cholesterol for more info.

 Quick and Easy Meal